mennylevinski/network-scanner/README.md

 # Uspector Network Scanner

 Uspector is a lightweight, cross-platform Python network scanner that enables device discovery and open port detection across local IPv4 networks, including Wi-Fi and Ethernet.
-Built for ethical diagnostics, security awareness, and administrative auditing.
-Suitable for both personal and organizational use.
+Built for ethical diagnostics, security awareness, and administrative auditing, it is suitable for both personal and organizational use.

 For a detailed list of all common ports scanned by Uspector, see [PORTS.md](PORTS.md).